camunda/camunda-docs/docs/components/modeler/bpmn/bpmn-primer.md

 ---
 id: bpmn-primer
 title: "BPMN primer"
+description: "Business Process Model and Notation 2.0 (BPMN) is an industry standard for process modeling and execution.
+Let's examine a few examples of the XML document."
 ---

 import ReactPlayer from 'react-player'

-Business Process Model And Notation 2.0 (BPMN) is an industry standard for process modeling and execution.
+Business Process Model and Notation 2.0 (BPMN) is an industry standard for process modeling and execution.
 A BPMN process is an XML document that has a visual representation.
 For example, here is a BPMN process:

 ![process](assets/process.png)